British Symphony Orchestra discography: Table of selected Columbia recordings 1930-1932

 Matrix numbers are given without takes for clarity - see main text for more information where known.
 The "Refs" column refers back to the main discography to save duplication.

 Digital recordings

 Georges Delerue

 The music for the film La Révolution française, directed by Robert Enrico and Richard T. Heffron in 1989, was composed and conducted by Georges Delerue.
 It was performed by the British Symphony Orchestra with chorus.
-This seems to have been an ensemble of freelance musicians from the Greater London area, recorded at HMV Abbey Road Studios in August 1989.
+This seems to have been an ensemble of freelance musicians from the Greater London area, recorded at His Master's Voice Abbey Road Studios in August 1989.